You can make a difference...

 It was one of the first big media cross-promotion ideas...

-and was a smashing success; The newsreels were seen on
+and was a smashing success; The theatrical newsreels that

-longer, but they didn't become a staple of network TV;
+longer, didn't become a staple of network TV;

 was famous for his dramatic delivery, "Time Marches On!"